ITI is a program of The Task Force for Global Health.

 A TAP workshop was organized in February 2017 to prepare a budget and plan for SAFE implementation over the next three years based on new prevalence data.

-All 2017 and 2018 MDAs will be supported by Sightsavers and implemented by the national program with support from Lions Aid Norway, Operation Eyesight Universal, and Orbis.
+All 2017 and 2018 MDAs will be supported by Sightsavers with funding and implemented by the national program with support from Lions Aid Norway, Operation Eyesight Universal, and Orbis.

 Zithromax® Shipments by Year